trinsic-id/sidetree-client.rs/README.md

 # Rust client library for managing DID operations for [Sidetree](https://github.com/decentralized-identity/sidetree) API services

 This library provides a set of client services to help work with DID operations for the Sidetree REST API.
-The is to provide access to Sidetree based DID methods using a cross platform library.
+The goal is to provide access to Sidetree based DID methods using a cross platform library.

 ## Specifications